otmaneelallaki/HAX712X-DOS/README.md

 -Display a geographical map to describe the energy consumption of cities of France.

 ## Installation :
-All the necessary packages are available at `requirements.txt` file in the source directory.
+All the necessary packages are available at 'requirements.txt' file in the source directory.
 <br/>

 Data source :  (https://odre.opendatasoft.com/explore/dataset/eco2mix-national-tr/information/?disjunctive.nature&sort=-date_heure)
 ## Project :
 The executable python files for both of the prediction and visualization are available on `/Project`.
+## ClassModel :
+Our main model is availabe on ` ./Project/ClassModel.py`which contains the classes and functions used for fitting the model, you will find more details on documentation file .
 ## Data Collection :
 The Data Collection is available at ` ./Project/DataCollection.py `.
 ## Data Visualization :
 Some images and additional graphics are available at ` ./Project/Visualization.py` .
-## ClassModel :
-Our main model is availabe on ` ./Project/ClassModel.py`which contains the classes and functions used for fitting the model, you will find more details on documentation file .
 ## Documentation :
 The documentation of this package is available  at `docs/_build//html/index.html` .
 ## Structure :